We are searching for

 If you don't live in one of these states, you must pay for your parking tickets as quickly as possible.
 Even if you are a driver in these states, there may be other consequences if you leave your parking tickets unpaid.
 One common repercussion is a suspension of registration, which can subsequently cause a further increase in your insurance rates.
 Driving with a suspended registration can lead to more fines and even incarceration.

-Some states will revoke your driver's license for unpaid parking tickets, though you usually need to accumulate a significant number before they will do so.
+Some states will suspend your driver's license for unpaid parking tickets, though you usually need to accumulate a significant number before they will do so.
 The states that suspend licenses due to unpaid parking tickets include:

 • Wisconsin